cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-3-new.rst

 Lab 3: Romeo and Juliet
 =======================================================

+**Goals:**
-*Goal: 1) Learn how to compute inverse kinematics 2) Use IK to create a mirroring setup.*
+        1. Learn how to compute inverse kinematics
+        2. Use FK+IK to create a mirroring setup

 .. figure:: ../../../_static/lab3.jpg
     :align: center